szczyglis-dev/py-gpt/docs/source/modes.rst

 * When the `Computer use` tool is selected for an expert or when the `computer-use` model is chosen, all other tools will not be available for that model.

-* Ollama models are not supported in this mode.

 Agent (Autonomous)
 -------------------